Joint Quality Assessment and Example-Guided Image Processing by Disentangling Picture Appearance from Content: Background and Novelty

 Secondly, both QD-Net and DRIQA solve restoration tasks using pre-defined restoration targets.
 We instead adopt an \textbf{``example-guided image processing'' (EGIP)} framework that learns general appearance-related representations at training time.
 During inference, the desired processing behavior is expressed using a pair of example images that include a source image and its processed version.
 The DRL model infers the desired transform from the example and applies it to the input source image to be processed.

-Thirdly, we propose a novel method for adapting images across domains called \textbf{``appearance mixing,''} as an alternative to ``appearance replacement'' methods used in prior work \cite{ref:drit} \cite{ref:disrep_domain} \cite{ref:qdnet}.
+Thirdly, we propose a novel method for adapting images across domains called \textbf{``appearance mixing,''} as an alternative to ``appearance replacement'' methods used in the style transfer literature \cite{ref:drit} \cite{ref:disrep_domain} \cite{ref:qdnet}.
 We observed that appearance replacement led to inaccurate adaptation across domains due to the presence of ``confounding appearance features'' (CAFs) in the source image.
 We demonstrate the effects of CAFs in Section \ref{sec:evaluation_tonemapping} and show that they may be mitigated by using appearance mixing.

 Finally, both QD-Net and DRIQA-NR were trained in a supervised manner using ground-truth subjective quality scores.
 By contrast, DisQUE is trained in a \textbf{self-supervised} manner without the need for subjectively annotated data.